nour-algharip/shannon_fano/README.md

 # Shannon Fano
-Text compression using shannon fano algorithm
+Text compression using shannon fano algorithm in Java